 - Skip the plastic produce baggies.
 Even if your grocery store says they recycle them, odds are they’re actually just shipped in bails to China.

-- Don’t even think about drinking bottled water.
+- Don’t even think about drinking bottled water – go reusable instead.

 - When you go out to eat, ask your server to bring your drink with no plastic straw.
 You can handle drinking from the cup.

-Reduce your plastic footprint by cutting down on your consumption of goods that contain excessive plastic packaging and parts.
+Reduce your plastic footprint by cutting down on goods that contain excessive plastic packaging and parts.

 - Buy goods in loose form wherever possible.
 Avoid purchasing toys, makeup, and home goods packaged in plastic.